hyperledger/fabric-samples/fabric-ca/README.md

 * How to use the Hyperledger Fabric CA client and server to generate all crypto material rather than using cryptogen.
 The cryptogen tool is not intended for a production environment because it generates all private keys in one location which must then be copied to the appropriate host or container.
 This sample demonstrates how to generate crypto material for orderers, peers, administrators, and end users so that private keys never leave the host or container in which they are generated.

 * How to use Attribute-Based Access Control (ABAC).
 See fabric-samples/chaincode/abac/abac.go and note the use of the *github.com/hyperledger/fabric/core/chaincode/lib/cid* package to extract attributes from the invoker's identity.
 Only identities with the *abac.init* attribute value of *true* can successfully call the *Init* function to instantiate the chaincode.

 ## Running this sample

 1. The following images are required to run this sample:
 *hyperledger/fabric-ca-orderer*, *hyperledger/fabric-ca-peer*, and *hyperledger/fabric-ca-tools*

-    #### 1.1.0
+    #### install the images
     Run the *bootstrap.sh* script provided with this sample to download the required images for fabric-ca sample.

-    #### 1.0.X
-    These images are new in the v1.1.0 release of the *github.com/hyperledger/fabric-ca*.
-    In order to run this sample prior to the v1.1.0 release, you must build these images manually as follows:
+For the v1.2.0-rc1 release, you will need to specify the version as follows:

-    a) pull the master branch of the *github.com/hyperledger/fabric* and *github.com/hyperledger/fabric-ca* repositories;
-    b) make sure these repositories are on your GOPATH;
-    c) run the *build-images.sh* script provided with this sample.
+    ```
+    bootstrap.sh 1.2.0-rc1
+    ```

 2. To run this sample, simply run the *start.sh* script.
 You may do this multiple times in a row as needed since the *start.sh* script cleans up before starting each time.

 3. To stop the containers which are started by the *start.sh* script, you may run the *stop.sh* script.

 ## Understanding this sample

 There are some variables at the top of *fabric-samples/fabric-ca/scripts/env.sh* script which define the names and topology of this sample.
 You may modify these as described in the comments of the script in order to customize this sample.
 By default, there are three organizations.
 The orderer organization is *org0*, and two peer organizations are *org1* and *org2*.

 The *start.sh* script first builds the *docker-compose.yml* file (by invoking the *makeDocker.sh* script) and then starts the docker containers.
 The *data* directory is a volume mount for all containers.
 This volume mount is not be needed in a real scenario, but it is used by this sample for the following reasons:
   a) so that all containers can write their logs to a common directory
      (i.e. *the *data/logs* directory) to make debugging easier;
   b) to synchronize the sequence in which containers start as described below